 Our students head to school soon – if not already.
-There, they stand on a battle ground.
+There, they stand on a battleground.
+What will they believe?

-Another young man stood on battle ground as well: Daniel.
+Another young man stood on the battleground as well: Daniel.

 Nothing!